bitsongofficial/go-bitsong/docs/delegator-guide-cli.md

 This command will prompt you to input a passphrase as well as your mnemonic.
 Change the account number to generate a different account.

-## Accessing the Cosmos Hub Network
+## Accessing the BitSong Network

 In order to query the state and send transactions, you need a way to access the network.
 To do so, you can either run your own full-node, or connect to someone else's.

 ::: danger
 **NOTE: Do not share your mnemonic (12 or 24 words) with anyone.
 The only person who should ever need to know it is you.
 This is especially important if you are ever approached via email or direct message by someone requesting that you share your mnemonic for any kind of blockchain services or support.
-No one from Cosmos, the Tendermint team or the Interchain Foundation will ever send an email that asks for you to share any kind of account credentials or your mnemonic."**.
+No one from BitSong will ever send an email that asks for you to share any kind of account credentials or your mnemonic."**.
 :::

 ### Running Your Own Full-Node

 This is the most secure option, but comes with relatively high resource requirements.
 In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.

-You will find the tutorial on how to install `bitsongd` [here](https://cosmos.network/docs/cosmos-hub/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/cosmos-hub/join-mainnet.html).
+You will find the tutorial on how to install `bitsongd` [here](./installation.md), and the guide to run a full-node [here](./join-testnet.html).

 ### Connecting to a Remote Full-Node